 This document consists of two sections, Inventory and Analysis and Land Use Proposal, and is limited to the rezoning property described above.
-The Tentative Development Plan is submitted as a stand-alone document and illustrates the proposed development of the overall project area.
+The Tentative Development Plan (TPD) is submitted as a standalone document and illustrates the proposed development of the overall project area.
+However, the TPD only applies to the 0.7-acre rezoning property.
 No other changes are proposed to the Rancho Vistoso PAD.
 The established policies, regulations, implementation, and administration of the PAD remain unaltered by this amendment and are not included in this document.
 Where this amendment is silent on the established policies, regulations, or administration items, the most recent version of the Rancho Vistoso PAD shall prevail.